abhijha16/Ekart/README.md

 docker push abhishek365/ekart
 docker run -d -p 8070:8080 abhishek365/ekart
 ```
+## Reports & Artifacts

+- **OWASP Dependency Report:**
+  - Auto-generated and archived inside Jenkins.
+Viewable from the Jenkins UI post-build.
+- **SonarQube Dashboard:
+  - Displays quality gate results, code smells, bugs, vulnerabilities, and duplications.

+## 📌 Final Deployment

+Once CI and CD jobs are triggered:
+- The application is deployed in a Docker container.
+- It runs automatically on port 8070.
+- Ensures every code change is tested, analyzed, containerized, and deployed with zero manual intervention.

 ## Screenshots
 ![Example Image](screenshots/1.png) <br>
 ![Example Image](screenshots/2.png) <br>
 ![Example Image](screenshots/3.png) <br>

+## Conclusion

+This project demonstrates how to build a production-like CI/CD setup using Jenkins that:
+- Ensures quality and security from the very beginning.
+- Automates every step from development to deployment.
+- Uses real-world DevOps practices that are valuable in industry setups.

+## 🙌 Credits

+The original project was forked from [jaiswaladi246/Ekart](https://github.com/jaiswaladi246/Ekart.git)
+Automation (CI/CD using Jenkins, SonarQube, Docker, and deployment) was implemented by [Abhishek Jha](https://github.com/abhijha16/Ekart.git)